kvarak/dnd/docs/_Classes/warlock.md

     ### Actions
     ***Peck.*** *Melee Attack:* +6 to hit. *Hit:* 1d4+4 piercing damage plus 1d6 necrotic damage.

     ***Shriek.
 (Recharges after a long rest).*** The crow unleashes a terrifying scream.
-Hostile creatures within 40 feet of the crow must make a DC 12 Wisdom saving throw.
+Hostile creatures within 40 ft must make a DC 12 Wisdom saving throw.
 If they fail, they are frightened for 1 minute.
 They can repeat this saving throw at the end of each of their turns, ending the effect on a success.

     </td></tr></tbody></table>
     </div>

 </div>